 The first Advanced Pediatric Life Support (APLS) course from AAP and ACEP is implemented.
 APLS, which is later published as a manual, serves as the standard resource for critical condition recognition and stabilization.

 First EMSC Grants

 Awarded to Four States

 EMSC awards grants in Alabama, California, New York, and Oregon.
 Increasing numbers of new states and territories are awarded grants over the years.
-By 2014, the EMSC Program funded grants at least once in all U.S. states, territories, and jurisdictions.
-As of 2023, there are 58 State Partnership Programs.
+10